Azure-Samples/ASA-Samples-Web-Application/README.md

 The Azure Developer CLI includes many other commands to help with your Azure development experience.
 You can view these commands at the terminal by running `azd help`.
 You can also view the full list of commands on our [Azure Developer CLI command](https://aka.ms/azure-dev/ref) page.

-## Security

-### Roles

-This template creates a [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) for your app inside your Azure Active Directory tenant, and it is used to authenticate your app with Azure and other services that support Azure AD authentication like Key Vault via access policies.
-You will see principalId referenced in the infrastructure as code files, that refers to the id of the currently logged in Azure Developer CLI user, which will be granted access policies and permissions to run the application locally.
-To view your managed identity in the Azure Portal, follow these [steps](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-service-principal-portal).

 ## Reporting Issues and Feedback

 If you have any feature requests, issues, or areas for improvement, please [file an issue](https://aka.ms/azure-dev/issues).
 To keep up-to-date, ask questions, or share suggestions, join our [GitHub Discussions](https://aka.ms/azure-dev/discussions).
 You may also contact us via AzDevTeam@microsoft.com.